surajk95/hyper-reel/README.md

 ### 4. Generate Images

-In a scene:
+In a project:
-- Click "Add Image" or select an existing image node
+- Click the "Generate" button
+- Choose your model from the Advanced Settings (⚙️):
+  - **Qwen Edit**: Image-to-image editing (requires 1-3 input images)
+  - **Wan 2.2**: Text-to-image generation
+  - **Gemini 2.5 Flash (Text-to-Image)**: Advanced text-to-image
+  - **Gemini 2.5 Flash (Image Edit)**: Edit images with text prompts
-- Upload 1-3 reference images
+- Upload reference images (if using an image editing model)
 - Write a prompt describing what you want
-- Adjust size and other settings if needed
+- Adjust size, aspect ratio, and other settings if needed
 - Click "Generate"

 ### 5. Manage Generations